 Even if you are sure that romance is not a genre you are interested in, I encourage you to get the book just to support the Ronald McDonald house in Atlanta.
 I won’t twist your arm to read the book, just to buy it.

-I enjoyed these refreshing stories so much, I award 5 stars, even though I found a few spelling errors.
+I enjoyed these refreshing stories so much, I award 5 stars.

 Left to right: Rachel Jones, Constance Gillam, Ciara Knight, Melissa Klein, Linda Joyce, and Marilyn Baron.